Menna-Arafat/Menna-Arafat.github.io/_posts/2025-4-26-Multi-omics-Integration(MOFA)-Part1.md

 date: 2025-04-26
 ---

-Multi-omics integration aims to combine multiple layers of molecular data—such as transcriptomics, proteomics, epigenomics, and metabolomics—from the same set of biological samples.
+<p class="intro"><span class="dropcap">L</span>Multi-omics integration aims to combine multiple layers of molecular data—such as transcriptomics, proteomics, epigenomics, and metabolomics—from the same set of biological samples.
 One powerful approach for integrating multi-omics data is matrix factorization, a family of dimensionality reduction techniques designed to uncover hidden structures or patterns shared across different data types.

 ### So, what is Matrix Factorization?